Arun-Verma-IIT-BHU/Demo-Repository/README.md

 # Demo-Repository
 This is my second repository.
 <br>
-The author is Arun verma.
+The author is Arun verma (IIT BHU).